stewartknapman/rails-girls-slides/_notes/elements of visual design.md

 - reading left to right; top to bottom (in western cultures)
 - forward & back; left & right.
-physical motion - animations. keep it smooth; keep it subtle; keep it quick.
+physical motion - animations. keep it smooth; keep it subtle; keep it quick. feedback - we have acted on something and it has responded

 ### Composition
 putting it all together